 The building below is thought to have been a commissary where workers from the 1800s went to receive their pay and buy supplies.
 The old commissary has now been modernized and transformed into restrooms for the convenience of the thousands of people who visit Boone Hall Plantation each year.
 Many festivals and events are held here annually, including the world’s largest oyster roast each January!

-The photo below shows the cotton gin building.
-An exact date of construction is not known but it is thought to have been built in the 1850s.
+The photo below shows Boone Hall’s cotton gin during its restoration.
+It is thought to have been built in the 1850s.
 The machinery used to process cotton has long since disappeared.
 Thomas Stone converted the building into guest quarters while he was owner.
-Today, the building is used as a restaurant and gift shop.
+Today the building is used as a restaurant and gift shop.

 Boone Hall Plantation is listed in the National Register: